DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 But there's also that "other" thing of course.
 On the one side I know that there is no rocket-science, that almost anyone can rip-off the idea, even if I didn't share the files.
 Really, they copy much more complex stuff.
 There is no really interest, no volume.

 But many people measure success in dollars.
-I tried to protect myself against the obvious (someone manufacturing and selling my stuff) by using [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)
+I tried to protect myself against the obvious (someone manufacturing and selling my stuff) by using anon-commercial license. [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)

-But this has always been always a second thought, for me its been about the SX70, and the process to figure out how it all works.
-Maybe going back to the sources.
+Having a *product* and selling stuff has always been a second thought for me, for me its been about the SX70, and the process to figure out how it all works.
+Maybe going back to the sources: networking with awesome people, being on the radar so to speak.
+Franlkly, I would be happy just to pay my expenses, and believe me you, **there are expenses**, power supplies, electronic components, manufacturing, testing... and **FILM** that **IS** expensive.
+Now I am trying to set up the business end, in a cheap but professional maner.
+And **that** also takes time, and resources.

 On the other hand I feel that many people want to test, to have a camera, and I think this has to be done right.